mtaranov/genome3D/README.md

 You can read about data curation and model details in the manuscript:
 [Predicting 3D genome](http://www.dropwizard.io/1.0.2/docs/)

+## Dependencies

-## DependenciesGenome3D is written in Python 2.7 (Anaconda Distribution 64-bit 2.7 for Linux: https://www.continuum.io/downloads)
+Genome3D is written in Python 2.7 (Anaconda Distribution 64-bit 2.7 for Linux: https://www.continuum.io/downloads)

 Following dependencies are required to run Genome3D:
 - theano